Engelsgrav is not an exclusion zone. Nor is it a Panthecan municipality. Nor according to some, was such a place ever real.

 // In dialogue with some other vesperbane:

 “Is that from phagein, eh?
-Not suprised, I’m sure it comes naturally to renegades.
+Not suprised, I’m sure it comes naturally to defects.
 But I dont recommend you continue.
 The matter of how the brands of fertility and penance are transherited is complex, and you may find yourself saddled with debts and bindings you did not ask for.”

 // By now, it behooves me to describe the actual plot of this chapter.
 Though the first part would be spent meandering around with Scolopendra, more vesperbanes would come, like the one on whom the beetle commited phagein.
-There’s a bounty for a unknown, uncountenced bane in Jhawnsford that all these banes are pursuing.
+There’s rumor and bounty for a unknown, uncountenced bane in Jhawnsford that all these banes are pursuing.
 At point one, the little beetle is captured or taken willingly, perhaps as a sacrifice on pain of the Stewartry discovering mother Scolopendra, or hidden Engelsgrav, or the weevils that live here.
 Little beetle would be bound and transported to a stronghold for interrogation, but along the way the convoy is interrupted.

 // In perhaps her first truly selfless act, Mother Scolopendra would engage the banehunters.
 It’s enough for the little beetle to escape.
 But a centipede, even one with such great skill as a hunter, is no match for vesperbanes, and this is the last of mother Scolopendra.